 Based at Lewis & Clark Law School, Earthrise simultaneously trains students through direct involvement in complex litigation, negotiation and practical advocacy.
 Over the past twelve years, Earthrise has trained over 202 attorneys, many of whom have gone on to make substantial contributions as advocates and leaders of local, regional, and national environmental organizations, governments, legal offices, and private firms.

-Founded in 1996 by Dan Rohlf, Craig Johnston, and Nicole Cordan, Earthrise has steadily grown over the past decade to its current staff of six attorneys, an administrative director, and an administrative assistant.
+Founded in 1996 by Dan Rohlf, Craig Johnston, and Nicole Cordan, Earthrise has steadily grown over the past decade to its current staff of seven attorneys and a program assistant.
 To reflect this growth and nationwide focus, in 2012 the Center changed its name from the Pacific Environmental Advocacy Center to Earthrise Law Center.

 Read our Mission